-Infants of teenage mothers are more likely to be preterm and have higher death rates in the first year of life than infants of older mothers.
-18 Local teen birth data are unavailable for this service area.
-Of all Al/AN births in combined UIHO service areas, 12.9% are to mothers less than 20 years of age compared with 7.2% in the general population.
+Infants of teenage mothers are more likely to be preterm and have higher death rates in the first year of life than infants of older mothers.18 Of all Al/AN births in this service area, 11.5% are to mothers less than 20 years of age compared with 4.8% of births in the general population.
 This difference is statistically significant.